monarch-initiative/hpoannotqc/README.md

 # hpoannotqc
 HPO Annotation QC

-## Building the application
-hpoannotqc depends on phenol; currently, the latest version of phenol needs to be installed locally, but soon this will all be in maven central.
+This application was developed to do Q/C of the HPO annotation (HPOA) files, the so-called small files.
+It converts the small files to the "big file" (phenotype.hpoa).

 ## Running the application
 We need to pass the application the location of the hp.obo file as well as the location of the directory with the HPO annotation small files.
-This repository is currently private available here: https://github.com/monarch-initiative/hpo-annotation-data.
+This repository is currently available here in a private repository: https://github.com/monarch-initiative/hpo-annotation-data.

 ### Download
 The application will download several required files to a (new) subdirectory called ``data``.
 ```
-$ java -jar target/HpoAnnotQc.jar download
+$ java -jar target/HpoAnnotQc.jar download [--overwrite]
 ```

 ### Creation of phenotype.hpoa